vim-syntastic/syntastic/README.markdown

 dependencies, and it needs a version of [Vim][13] compiled with a few common
 features: `autocmd`, `eval`, `file_in_path`, `modify_fname`, `quickfix`,
 `reltime`, and `user_commands`.
-Not all possible combinations of features that include the ones above make equal sense on all operating systems, but [Vim][13] version 7 or later with the "normal", "big", or "huge" feature sets should be fine.
+Not all possible combinations of features that include the ones above make equal sense on all operating systems, but Vim version 7 or later with the "normal", "big", or "huge" feature sets should be fine.

-Syntastic can also be used with all modern plugin managers, such as [NeoBundle][14], [Pathogen][1], [Vim-Addon-Manager][15], [Vim-Plug][16], or [Vundle][17].
+Syntastic should work with any modern plugin managers for Vim, such as [NeoBundle][14], [Pathogen][1], [Vim-Addon-Manager][15], [Vim-Plug][16], or [Vundle][17].
 Instructions for installing syntastic with [Pathogen][1] are included below for completeness.

 Last but not least: syntastic doesn't know how to do any syntax checks by itself.
-You need to install external checkers corresponding to the types of files you want to check.
+In order to get meaningful results you need to install external checkers corresponding to the types of files you use.
 Please consult the [wiki][3] for a list of supported checkers.

 <a name="installpathogen"></a>